Frontiers of chaotic advection: The new frontier: 3D unsteady flow

 satisfying $dF/dt=\xvec{u}\cdot\nabla F=0$.
 (An analytical expression for $F_1$ is given in \citet{Malyuga2002}.)
 The properties of Eq.~\eqref{com1} have essential ramifications for the flow topologies of the forcing protocols of Eq.~\eqref{Protocols}.
-Figure~\ref{long_term} offers some first insight into their dynamics by way of the Poincar\'{e} sections of a single passive tracer.
-Tracers released under Protocol $\mathcal{A}$ are confined to invariant spheroidal surfaces on which they perform effectively 2D (chaotic) dynamics; Fig.~\ref{long_term}(a).
+Figure~\ref{long_term} offers some first insight into the dynamics by way of the Poincar\'{e} sections of a single passive tracer.
+Tracers released under Protocol $\mathcal{A}$ (Fig.~\ref{long_term}(a)) are confined to invariant spheroidal surfaces on which they perform effectively 2D (chaotic) dynamics.
 This occurrence of chaos on a submanifold of co-dimension one is an essentially 3D phenomenon; refer, e.g., to \citet{gomez02,Mullowney2005,Mullowney2008,meier07,sturman08} for dynamically similar systems.
-Protocol $\mathcal{B}$ restricts tracers to a quasi-2D (chaotic) motion within thin shells parallel to the $yz$-plane (Fig.~\ref{long_term}(b)).
+Protocol $\mathcal{B}$ (Fig.~\ref{long_term}(b)) restricts tracers to a quasi-2D (chaotic) motion within thin shells parallel to the $yz$-plane.
 Truly 3D (chaotic) dynamics covering the entire flow domain occurs only for Protocol $\mathcal{C}$ (Fig.~\ref{long_term}(c)).
 These dramatic differences in dynamics signify the presence of geometric restrictions on the tracer motion, akin to the KAM islands and cantori of 2D flows (Section~\ref{KAM}), in Protocols $\mathcal{A}$ and \Bx.
 This is a direct consequence of symmetries, as we shall elaborate below.

-The above observations furthermore demonstrate that the quality \emph{integrability} takes on a subtler meaning in 3D flows in that various degrees of integrability --- and, inherently, spatial confinement --- can be distinguished, ranging from restriction to closed trajectories (base flow; Fig.~\ref{Configuration}(b)) to global 3D chaotic advection (Protocol \Cx; Fig.~\ref{long_term}(c)).
-The classification of 3D time-periodic flows proposed by \textcite{Cartwright1996} may be understood in terms of this notion of degrees of integrability.
+The above observations furthermore demonstrate that the quality \emph{integrability} takes on a subtler meaning in 3D flows, in that various degrees of integrability --- and, inherently, spatial confinement --- can be distinguished, ranging from restriction to closed trajectories (base flow; Fig.~\ref{Configuration}(b)) to global 3D chaotic advection (Protocol \Cx; Fig.~\ref{long_term}(c)).
+The classification of 3D time-periodic fluid flows introduced by \textcite{Cartwright1996} may be understood in terms of this notion of degrees of integrability.
 The cylinder flow in its Stokes limit encompasses all degrees of integrability in 3D time-periodic systems.